Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Beyond the Mean

-The idea of focusing on more than the underlying mean prediction is certainly relevant and has been an important part, especially of the statistical literature in recent years.
+The idea of focusing on more than the underlying mean prediction is thus certainly relevant and has been an important part, especially of the statistical literature in recent years.
 There has been a strong focus on the GAMLSS \citep{rigby2005generalized} framework, conditional transformation models \citep{hothorn2014conditional}, density regression \citep{wang1996mixed} or quantile and expectile regression frameworks.
 However, these methods are inferior to machine and deep learning techniques in terms of pure predictive power; the disadvantage of not being able to deal with unstructured data forms such as images, text or audio files; or the inherent problems of statistical models in dealing with extremely large and complex data sets.
 One resulting development to deal with these drawbacks is frameworks that utilize statistical modelling methods and combine them with machine learning techniques such as boosting to create new types of distributional regression models such as boosted generalized additive model for location, scale and shape as presented by \citet{hofner2014gamboostlss}.
+More recently, there has been an increasing trend in incorporating distributional strategies within black-box boosting frameworks, often by modifying the model's objective function (e.g. \citep{duan2020ngboost, marz2022distributional}), through ensemble methods \citep{malinin2020uncertainty} or by leveraging normalizing flows \citep{wielopolski2022treeflow}.
 However, the models leveraging boosting techniques, while successfully modelling all distributional parameters, lack the inherent interpretability from GAMLSS or even the visual interpretability from NAMs.
+Consequently, the benefits of analyzing individual feature contributions to distributional parameters, such as the variance in a normal distribution, may not be fully realized.